NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 }
 ```

-Now, we need to read the source code.
-The `parse` function accepts a `&str` slice, so we need to load it from the file directly or slice from an existing `String` buffer.
+Next, we need to read the source code.
+The `parse` function accepts a `&str` slice, so we need to load an owned `String` directly from the file or slice another existing `String` buffer.

 Let's use the convenient [`std::fs::read_to_string`](https://doc.rust-lang.org/stable/std/fs/fn.read_to_string.html) helper to make our lives a bit easier.